Hari-nāma Cintāmaṇi – Chapter Five

 tabe anutāpe kari viṣṇu-tattva-dhyāna

-“Out of foolishness one may have thought Viṣṇu to be equal to others, but in a repentful mood, one should deeply contemplate viṣṇu-tattva.
+“However, if out of foolishness one thinks Viṣṇu to be equal to others then, repenting, one should meditate upon viṣṇu-tattva.

 śrī-viṣṇu-smariyā kari aparādha kṣaya

 yatne dekhi, āra nā se-aparādha haya

 “By remembrance of Śrī Viṣṇu, one’s offence will be removed.
-Then the offender will see to it to never commit that offence again.
+Then one should be careful not to commit that offence again.
 (16)

 (16) There is no greater penance in the world than the remembrance of Viṣṇu.
 Throughout the Vedas it is stipulated that brāhmaṇas who are in danger should take darśana of Viṣṇu’s feet.
 It is said that remembering kṛṣṇa-nāma and taking darśana of Viṣṇu’s feet are the same.

 dayāra sāgara kṛṣṇa kṣamāra arṇava

 “Kṛṣṇa is an ocean of forgiveness and an ocean of mercy.
-He is the friend of the devotees and it is His natural disposition to forgive their previous mistakes.
+He is the friend of the devotees and is forgiving – He will pardon their previous mistakes.

 ekeśvara vaiṣṇavera kariba pūjana